-But before all that, let’s see what are the things you need to know before you actually buy an American Foxhound puppy.
+But before all that, let’s see what are the things you need to know before you buy an American Foxhound puppy.

 The American Foxhound Puppies – Before You Buy

-In this section of the guide, we will talk about the important things you should keep in mind before you actually decide to buy an American Foxhound puppy.
+In this section of the guide, we will talk about the important things you should keep in mind before you decide to buy an American Foxhound puppy.